Gehmasse/books/README.md

 # Books

-A simple browser-based application to track your books and their reading statuses.
+A browser-based application to track your books and their reading statuses.

 ![](./public/img/list.png)
 ![](./public/img/form.png)